lisa-rosenberg/lisa-rosenberg.github.io/_posts/2018-10-23-setup-blog-with-jekyll-and-github-pages.md

 This will make it a little bit easier to work on your blog articles, because you won't need to switch the working tool to commit your changes.
 Personally I like to use one single tool which support everything I need to work properly.

-## TravisCI
+## Travis CI
-To make use of a fully automated build process on GitHub Pages for more advanced and individual requirements you will need TravisCI.
+To make use of a fully automated build process on GitHub Pages for more advanced and individual requirements you will need Travis CI.
-TravisCI is an online application that is capable of automatically building software.
+Travis CI is an online application that is capable of automatically building software.
-Please refer to the [official documentation](https://docs.travis-ci.com/user/for-beginners/) for more general information about TravisCI and build processes.
+Please refer to the [official documentation](https://docs.travis-ci.com/user/for-beginners/) for more general information about Travis CI and build processes.
-For a very basic blog without any customization you maybe won't need to use TravisCI.
+For a very basic blog without any customization you maybe won't need to use Travis CI.

-On [this](https://docs.travis-ci.com/user/tutorial) site you will find the necessary steps to link TravisCI to your GitHub account.
+On [this](https://docs.travis-ci.com/user/tutorial) site you will find the necessary steps to link Travis CI to your GitHub account.
 Please follow the instructions up to the second point.
 We will come back to it later.